-The Fire Prevention Bureau is responsible for the enforcement of the NJ State Fire Safety Code and for working with business & property owners to ensure their occupancies are safe for both the public and first responders.
-The Bureau is tasked with conducting fire safety and code compliance inspections of commercial properties, schools, public buildings, and certain residential rental properties in accordance with NJ State Fire Safety Code.
-One & two family, owner occupied homes do not fall into this category and are not required to be inspected.
+The Fire Prevention Bureau is responsible for the enforcement of the New Jersey State Fire Safety Code and for working with businesses and property owners to ensure their occupancies are safe for both the public and first responders.
+The Bureau is tasked with conducting fire safety and code compliance inspections of commercial properties, schools, public buildings, and certain residential rental properties in accordance with New Jersey State Fire Safety Code.
+One- and two-family, owner-occupied homes do not fall into this category and are not required to be inspected.
 The Bureau is additionally responsible for certifying the presence and function of state-mandated smoke detectors and carbon monoxide alarms when any residential property is being sold or rented.

 Fire inspections are intentionally not scheduled in advance.
 The purpose of the inspection is to ensure code compliance and safety standards are being practiced throughout the year, not just when an inspection is scheduled.
 Fire inspections are not intended to interfere with daily operations, but must be scheduled during business hours so that actual conditions may be observed.
 They are intended to be as brief and to the point as possible so the customer can get back to business.

 The most common problems found during fire safety inspections are:

 - Non-functioning or missing exit signs

 - Materials stored near heating appliances (water heater, furnace)